-Senator Fonfara, Representative Scanlon, honorable Vice-Chairs, Ranking Members, and distinguished rank-and-file members of the Finance, Revenue, and Bonding Committee.
+Senator McCrory, Representative Sanchez, honorable Vice-Chairs, Ranking Members, and distinguished rank-and-file members of the CGA Education Committee.
 My name is Louis Rosado Burch, Legislative Coordinator for the Connecticut Education Association (CEA), and I thank you for the opportunity to submit testimony on this important matter.

 I am testifying today on behalf of the Coalition for Healthy Air in Schools, which is comprised of parents, educators, labor unions, building trade workers, contractors, public employees, environmental advocacy groups, and healthcare workers.
-We stand in support of HB 5476, as we recognize the need to provide funding for heating, ventilation, and air conditioning (HVAC) systems in the school building construction program aimed at modernizing school buildings, aligning the state's school building construction policy with industry safety standards, and to provide for the safety and security of students and teachers alike.
-With that said, we urge the committee to amend this legislation to ensure that temperature and humidity standards are established, and that HVAC work is undertaken by trained, certified technicians.
+We stand in support of SB 429, as we recognize the need to provide funding for important school building construction projects aimed at modernizing school buildings, aligning the state's school building construction policy with industry safety standards, and to provide for the safety and security of students and teachers alike.
+With that said, we urge the committee to amend this legislation to allow for the use of school construction bond monies to fund much needed heating, ventilation and air conditioning (HVAC) system repairs and upgrades.

 When the coronavirus reached us in March of 2020, it became apparent that our failure to invest in maintaining and improving ventilation systems in our public buildings would have drastic consequences.
 Our desire to safely reopen our schools was significantly compromised by our inability to guarantee the necessary air filtration and minimum amount of ventilation for acceptable indoor air quality per ASHRAE Standard 62.1.

-We know that indoor air quality can have adverse impacts on student's health and that indoor air temperatures can have a profound impact on their ability to learn.
+We know that indoor air quality can have adverse impacts on students' health, and that indoor air temperatures can have a profound impact on their ability to learn.
 In Connecticut, 68% of schools have reported indoor air quality issues.1 This contributes to higher rates of respiratory health impacts and school absenteeism among Connecticut students, when compared to the national average.
 In fact, in a recent study by the Asthma and Allergy Foundation of America (AAFA), Hartford, CT ranked as the 7th worst city in the nation with respect to asthma and allergy sufferers, while New Haven, CT ranks as the 9th worst in the nation.2 The prevalence of asthma in children in Connecticut is above the national rate, and this affects roughly 3 out of 20 of Connecticut's school-age children.3 Further, when a classroom is too hot, it can create "heat stress" for students and teachers, which can have adverse impacts on student achievement and exacerbate existing health concerns.4